SalamanderXing/MCS/README.md

 ![Alt text](imgs/dopamine_serotonin_similarity.png?raw=true "Dopamine Serotonin Similarity")
 # Maximum Common Subgraph
 An algorithm that given two graphs allows you to:
-* compute the similarity (or correlation) between the two graphs.
+* compute their similarity (or correlation).
 * construct the maximum common subgraph (MCS) also called the maximum common substructure.

-It is a simple solution to the maximum [common sugraph problem](https://scholar.google.com/scholar?q=maximum+common+subgraph+problem) for small graphs.
+It is a simple solution to the [maximum common sugraph problem](https://scholar.google.com/scholar?q=maximum+common+subgraph+problem) for small graphs.

 ## Installation
 ### If you're using node